Pachylemur: Behavior

 Based on dental wear and the presence of dental caries, Pachylemur was likely a fruit specialist, just like the closely related ruffed lemurs, but unlike most of the other leaf-eating, extinct, giant lemurs of Madagascar.
-Although it primarily ate fruit, it may have supplemented its diet with leaves and other foliage seasonally.
+Although it primarily ate fruit, as evidenced by dental wear showing it was a mainly frugivorous mixed feeder, it may have supplemented its diet with leaves and other foliage seasonally.
 Its teeth were similar in appearance to that of ruffed lemurs, while its molars and uneven dental wear suggest that it ate fewer leaves and more hard fruits and stems than today's brown lemur species.

 Because it ate larger, harder, more fibrous fruits than ruffed lemurs, Pachylemur was likely an important seed disperser compared to the more folivorous extinct giant lemurs.
 Within the spiny thickets of southwest Madagascar, only P. insignis and Archaeolemur majori, a type of extinct monkey lemur, are suspected of having been large-seed dispersers, particularly for plants that use a form of photosynthesis known as C3 carbon fixation.
 The plants that may have depended on these giant extinct lemurs include Adansonia (baobabs), Cedrelopsis, Commiphora, Delonix, Diospyros, Grewia, Pachypodium, Salvadora, Strychnos, Tamarindus, and Uncarina.

 Black-and-white ruffed lemurs can swallow seeds with a diameter up to 30 mm, which is larger than any other living lemur.
 Having been more than twice as large, Pachylemur would have been capable of swallowing even larger seeds.
 In the case of baobabs, the fruits have large seeds surrounded by a nutritious pulp and may have required seed dispersal through ingestion.
 In western Madagascar, the genetic diversity of Commiphora guillaminii suggests it had more widespread seed dispersal in the past, but today shows signs of more localized diversity when compared to African species within the same genus that have not lost their seed dispersers.